FAQ's

 How does Flying Embers make its hard kombucha?

-Our proprietary process centers around a unique dry fermentation so that our champagne yeast consumes all of the sugar.
+Our proprietary process centers around a unique dry fermentation so that our yeast consumes all of the sugar.

 What makes Flying Embers flavor different than other hard kombuchas?